(Top)

 • When flyering, you can and should be effective without getting negative attention from security or police

-• When you arrive, try to strike a balance between optimizing your location and actually doing the flyering
+• When you arrive, try to strike a balance between optimizing your location and actually doing the flyering.

 • It is a good idea to look around to see where the high traffic is; you might double the number of flyers you’re handing out by moving to a slightly better spot

 • However, traffic patterns can ebb and flow.
-If the grass keeps looking greener on the other side and you move around every five minutes, you might have less time for actually handing out flyers.
+If the grass keeps looking greener on the other side and you move around every few minutes, you might have less time for actually handing out flyers.

 • And of course: Be safe!